vbe0201/vbe0201.github.io/_posts/unity-reversing-case-study-among-us/2020-11-18-unity-reversing-among-us.md

 ![MessageWriter Write Halfword](/assets/img/unity-reversing-case-study-among-us/write_halfword.png){:class="img-responsive"}

 We have different methods for serializing 8-bit, 16-bit and 32-bit signed and unsigned integers.
-All of the formats (except byte, obviously) are written in little-endian byteorder to the internal buffer maintained by the `MessageWriter` instance.
+All of the formats (except byte, obviously) are written in little-endian byte order to the internal buffer maintained by the `MessageWriter` instance.

 #### Serializing Floating-Point Numbers